Boeing Brings 100 Years Of History To Its Fight To Restore Its Reputation

 "The worst thing that they could do would be to maintain their insistence that this plane is safe to fly," she says.
 "I think they have to start with a clear statement that they take accountability for what happened."

-Boeing has supported the FAA's decision to ground its planes, and is providing assistance to the ongoing investigations.
+Boeing has supported the FAA's decision to ground its planes and is providing assistance to the ongoing investigations.
 But the company continues to stand behind the safety of its product.
 In a letter Monday, CEO Dennis Muilenburg described a commitment to making "safe airplanes even safer."

 "Together, we'll keep working to earn and keep the trust people have placed in Boeing," he wrote.

-Sucher says Boeing needs to start by rebuilding confidence within the company itself — persuading employees they are protected if they highlight problems.
+Sucher says Boeing needs to start by rebuilding confidence within the company itself — convincing employees they are protected if they highlight problems.
 Once that trust is rebuilt, the company can start looking outward, where it has multiple audiences to convince of its reliability.

 "Boeing is working in a dual lane when it comes to restoring its brand," says Shashank Nigam, the CEO of aviation consultant firm SimpliFlying.

-On the one hand, he says, there are "airlines and regulators, who are the key stakeholders" — those who actually purchase and monitor the planes.
+On one hand, he says, there are "airlines and regulators, who are the key stakeholders" — those who actually purchase and monitor the planes.

 But members of the general public are "the ultimate customers," Nigam says, and Boeing ultimately needs to win their confidence, too.